min2ha/ukwa-site/content/target/51260/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library:  Brexit: what next for UK fisheries?

 The implications of Brexit for fisheries are highly uncertain.
 The implications will depend on future negotiations with the EU and future UK Government policy.